The table of contents may be found here.

 weather.
 From there the road gets rougher, but is still acceptable

 former Dixon apple orchard.
-The road here has been washed

-This road also branches off State Road Four, with a branch that connects to Forest Road 289 and another branch that enters lightly built up area near a volunteer fire station.
+This road also branches off State Road Four, with a branch that connects to Forest Road 289 and another branch that enters a lightly built up area near a volunteer fire station.
 There are several branches from here, all leading to private property.
 However, the road is another well-maintained gravel road suitable for passenger vehicles in good weather, and the area is scenic.

 This is the main road through the southern Jemez, branching off State Road Four and passing though the village of Ponderosa before rejoining State Road Four.
-The southern portion (SR 290) is a paved all-weather road, while the northern portion (FR 10) is well maintained and quite suitable for passenger vehicles in good weather.
+The southern portion (SR 290) is a paved all-weather road, while the northern portion (FR 10) is a well maintained gravel road and quite suitable for passenger vehicles in good weather.
 This is a particularly scenic drive through a heavily forested area that has not experienced recent fires.

 This road branches

 off Forest Road 10 onto Borrego Mesa and takes you to the Bear